Explaining Sexuality Terms

 • Demiromantic meaning: this is similar to demisexual.
 This is a term used for somebody who needs a strong emotional connection to feel romantic attraction towards someone

-Knowing these different sexuality labels will hopefully help you in a conversation if your teen ever vocalises to you that they may identify as one.
+Knowing these different sexuality labels will hopefully help you in a conversation if your teen ever vocalises to you that they may identify as one – you can also explore helping your teen with coming out for additional guidance.

 What to do if you don't know how best to have this conversation?